Val-d-emar/nodejs2024Q1-service/README.md

 **Hints**

 - You can use swagger for test api by [http://127.0.0.1:{PORT}/docs](http://127.0.0.1:4000/docs) URL too.
+- Service listen on PORT `4000` by default, PORT value is stores in `.env` file and can be changes.
+  For more information about OpenAPI/Swagger please read [documentation](https://swagger.io/).

 # **The application API operate with the following resources:**